Healthy applesauce muffins are made with coconut flour. They are sugar-free, gluten free, low carb and delicious!

-I was set on baking healthy applesauce muffins, and I succeeded!
-These tasty applesauce muffins are made with coconut flour.
-They are low carb, gluten free and sugar free.
+I was set on baking healthy applesauce muffins, and after several attempts, I have finally succeeded!
+These tasty and healthy muffins are made with coconut flour.
+They are low carb, gluten-free and sugar-free.

-I sweeten these muffins with a small amount of stevia, which I believe is safe.
+I sweeten them with a small amount of stevia, which I believe is safe.
 I like stevia glycerite because it lacks the bitter aftertaste typical to stevia.

 You could probably replace the stevia with 1/2 cup of a granulated sweetener such as coconut sugar or a low carb sweetener.
 Although I haven’t actually tried that.

-The fat – melted butter or oil – is optional.
-I made these muffins both ways – in fact the video shows me making them with no fat in the batter.
-However, I do like these applesauce muffins better with the fat.
-It improves the flavor and the texture.
-The nutritional info below includes 2 tablespoons of melted butter.
+The fat – melted butter or oil – is indeed optional.
+I made these muffins both ways – in fact, the video shows me making them with no fat in the batter.
+However, I do like these applesauce muffins much better with the fat.
+It improves their flavor and texture.
+The nutritional info below does include 2 tablespoons of melted butter.

-Don’t expect the texture of wheat flour muffins though.
-Like most coconut flour baked goods (these gluten free pumpkin muffins are a good example), the texture of these healthy applesauce muffins is a little spongy.
+No. Don’t expect the texture of wheat flour muffins.
+Like most coconut flour baked goods (these gluten-free pumpkin muffins are a good example), the texture of these healthy applesauce muffins is a little spongy.